Designations Congruent with Things: Chapter 22

 “You can’t hang up on me,” Hermann says incredulously.

-“Dr. Geiszler ended the call,” his car replies.
+“Dr. Geiszler ended the call,” his car explains.

 “I wasn’t talking to you,” Hermann snaps.

-“Apologies, Dr. Gottlieb, I misunderstood you,” his car replies.
+“Apologies, Dr. Gottlieb, I misunderstood,” his car replies.

 Newton cannot have climbed the Wall, Hermann thinks in a tone of incredulous, skeptical, self-reassurance.
-First, the Wall is not open to the public; it is separated from the rest of the city by a fence and long swath of concrete under constant surveillance.
-Second, even if he could get to its base, again unlikely, there would be no way for him to get inside.
+First, the Wall is not open to the public; it’s separated from the rest of the city by a fence and long swath of concrete under constant surveillance.
+Second, even if he could get to its base, again unlikely, there’d be no way for him to get inside.
 Access points must be infrequent and secured.
-Even, if he did, somehow, get inside and find stairs, he has neither the stamina nor the physical coordination to climb three hundred feet without killing himself.
+Even if he did, somehow, get inside and find stairs, he has neither the stamina nor the physical coordination to climb three hundred feet without killing himself.
 He was speaking metaphorically.
 Clearly, this was a metaphor of some kind.

 “Will you shut up,” Hermann snarls.